TanYa-Go/Movie-Quiz/README.md

 * **Test**
 I have tested whether the hover is working when you hover over each option.\
 I have tried selecting different levels to make sure the correct level is being chosen.\
-I have checked whether the questions from the selected level are being displayed.
+I have checked whether the questions from the selected level are being displayed.\
+I have tried clicking **Play** without choosing the difficutly level.

 * **Result**
+If you click **Play** without choosing the difficulty level, the warning modal will open to warn the user to choose preffered level.\
 When you hover over each level option, the background color changes, so the hover is working.
 I have disabled hover on touch devices.\
 When you select the level, the button text changes to that particular level name, so user can see what they've chosen.\
 When you choose your level, you get the correct questions from the chosen difficulty level.